Salesforce

 Option descriptions:

-- Create a new contact if no matches found - check this box if you want new profiles created in Regal that are not already in Salesforce to create a new corresponding record in Salesforce
+• Regal can create new Salesforce profiles - check this box if you want new profiles created in Regal that are not already in Salesforce to create a new corresponding record in Salesforce

-- Update contact fields from Regal Voice - check this box if you want updates to profile attributes in Regal Voice to update the equivalent fields in your Salesforce objects
+• Regal can update Salesforce profiles - check this box if you want updates to profile attributes in Regal Voice to update the equivalent fields in your Salesforce objects

-Outbound Options - descriptions: When secondary objects (Opportunities, Cases, Calendar Events), are created or updated, the integration can send a corresponding event to Regal.
+Outbound Options: When secondary objects (Opportunities, Cases, Calendar Events), are created or updated, the integration can send a corresponding event to Regal.
 To send these events as expected, check the boxes in this section.
 Unchecking these boxes will mean that no data will be synced to Regal for these objects.
 We recommend keeping them checked, but a common reason to uncheck them is if your Salesforce org is making numerous updates to those objects and you run the risk of hitting your daily API limit.
-You'll also a "Send Error Logs to Regal" option which controls the sending of a nightly email to our team so that we can proactively address any errors.
+HIGHLY RECOMMENDED to keep the "Send Error Logs to Regal" option enabled, which controls the sending of a nightly email to our team so that we can proactively address any errors.

-Inbound Regal Voice Events - descriptions: As part of the integration, the Regal app publishes the following events back to Salesforce so that they appear on a Lead, Contact, Account, or Person Account's profile in Salesforce.
+Inbound Regal Voice Events: As part of the integration, the Regal app publishes the following events back to Salesforce so that they appear on a Lead, Contact, Account, or Person Account's profile in Salesforce.
 The “Regal Voice Configuration” object allows you to choose which of these events you'd like to save and display.

 Events include: